orbitbot/misbehave/README.md

 })
 ```

-An example with the Okaida theme is [available on GH pages](https://orbitbot.github.io/misbehave/prismjs.html), the source code is in the `docs/` folder.
+An example with the Okaida theme is [available on GH pages](https://orbitbot.github.io/misbehave/prismjs.html), the example source is under `docs/`.

 <br>
 ### Custom builds

-The default build of `misbehave` is configured as a small extension to the internal [`Editable` class](editable.js).
+The [default build](index.js) of `misbehave` is configured as a small extension to the internal [`Editable` class](editable.js).
 The API for this class is essentially the same as defined above, but the `store` and `behavior` options do not have defaults and need to be provided.
 The intent with enabling custom builds is to potentially shave some bits by leaving out the default javascript behavior and to use some other `store` implementation such as [flyd streams](https://github.com/paldepind/flyd) to observe changing data, for example.

 ##### Behavior API